 She earned her bachelor’s degree in Psychology from Howard University.
 She enjoys her family, missionary work and helping others.

-Jennifer has over fifteen years of experience in the private sector, focusing on government contracts, public relations and communications.
+Jennifer has over twenty years of experience in the private sector, with a varied career spanning credit analysis, training, public relations, and event planning.
 Jennifer has an intimate knowledge of innovative financing programs of the US federal government, and of political decision making, international project finance, economic and strategic planning.
-She has served as President of the prestigious Washington, DC Rotary Club and is now an Assistant/Area Governor for Rotary’s District 7620, which encompasses the District of Columbia, Southern Maryland and the panhandle.
+She has served as President of the prestigious Washington, DC Rotary Club.
 She has a Master of Arts in International Economics from the Elliott School of International Affairs at the George Washington University and a Bachelor of Arts in Spanish and International Politics from Seattle University.
 Jennifer is also fluent in Spanish.